mythology-and-legends-in-warfare

 The Religious Worldview of the Saxon Warrior

-The Saxons, a confederation of Germanic tribes originating from what is now northern Germany and Denmark, began settling in Britain during the early medieval period.
-Their worldview was steeped in a cosmology where the gods directly influenced everyday life, especially warfare.
-Success in battle was never a matter of mere tactics or numbers; it was evidence of divine favor.
-Warriors believed that their fate, or wyrd, was woven by supernatural forces and could be swayed through proper ritual conduct.
+The Saxons, a confederation of Germanic tribes originating from the lowlands of what is now northern Germany and Denmark, began their settlement of Britain during the 5th and 6th centuries.
+Their worldview was steeped in a cosmology where the gods directly influenced every aspect of daily life, especially warfare.
+Success in battle was never a matter of mere tactics or numbers; it was interpreted as evidence of divine favor.
+Warriors believed that their fate, or wyrd, was woven by supernatural forces—the Norns in Norse tradition, but among the Saxons, similar figures of fate—and could be swayed through proper ritual conduct.
 Sacrifices stood at the heart of these rituals, serving as a tangible link between the human realm and the gods.
 To understand how Saxon warriors prepared for battle, one must first grasp the pantheon they worshipped and the sacred duties they performed.

 The Saxon Pantheon: Woden, Thunor, and Tiw

 The primary deities invoked before battle were Woden (the Anglo-Saxon cognate of Odin), Thunor (Thor), and Tiw (Tyr).
 Woden was the god of wisdom, war, and magic—a figure who commanded the loyalty of warriors through his mastery of runic knowledge and his ability to decide victory or defeat.
-Thunor represented raw strength and protection, his hammer Mjölnir symbolizing both destructive power and consecration.
-Tiw, the god of law and heroic glory, was associated with the binding oaths that held war bands together.
+He was often depicted accompanied by ravens and wolves, symbols of his far-seeing intelligence and savage nature.
+Thunor represented raw strength and protection; his hammer, known in Old English as þunor, symbolized both destructive power and consecration, and his cult was widespread among common warriors who sought his physical might.
+Tiw, the god of law and heroic glory, was associated with the binding oaths that held war bands together—a deity whose very name appears in the Old English rune tiw, representing resilience and justice.
 Each deity required specific forms of honor, and sacrifice was the primary means of securing their aid.
 The act of giving—whether a prized animal, a captured weapon, or even a human life—created a reciprocal bond: the warrior offered something of value, and in return, the god bestowed courage, luck, or invincibility.

 The Purpose of Sacrifice in Pre-Battle Rituals

 Sacrifice was not a random act of bloodshed; it was a calculated, communal event designed to achieve several outcomes.
 First, it demonstrated the tribe's or warband's devotion, ensuring that the gods would not withdraw their protection.
-Second, it purified the warriors, removing any spiritual taint that might bring bad luck.
+Second, it purified the warriors, removing any spiritual taint that might bring bad luck—such as a broken oath or contact with a corpse.
 Third, the shared experience of sacrifice forged an unbreakable bond among the fighters.
 Participating in a ritual where blood was spilled and offerings made to the sky gods instilled a collective sense of purpose that no amount of drilling could replicate.
 The warrior who had witnessed a priest chant over a dying bull and sprinkle its blood upon the assembled troops entered battle believing he was no longer fighting alone—the gods marched with him.
+Moreover, the feast that followed the sacrifice was a crucial moment for building morale; the best cuts of meat were distributed according to rank, reinforcing social hierarchies and rewarding the bravest with visible favors.

 Types of Sacrifices Practiced by the Saxons